Released December 2016 – Version 3

-Wilary Winn believes that if the fair value of the loan includes a credit valuation allowance, it is clear that the acquirer will not receive of the contractually required payments from the borrower.
+Wilary Winn believes that if the fair value of the loan includes a credit valuation allowance, it is clear that the acquirer will not receive the contractually required payments from the borrower.
 We further believe that high FICO, low loan to value loans will generally not have a significant credit valuation allowance and would thus fail this requirement, whereas the remainder of the portfolio would likely meet this requirement.

 Thus, loans with credit valuation allowances clearly meet Requirement 2, but may not meet Requirement 1.
 Fortunately, GAAP permits the acquiring credit union to elect to account for the loans at the group level, thus avoiding the tedious scope determination required under Requirement 1.